tlipatov/homewerk/README-PROVISION.md

 This provisions a Virtualbox VM using Vagrant and ansible

-Vagrantfile already has the Ansible provisioner configured, we just need to add more tasks
+Vagrantfile already has the Ansible provisioner configured, we just need to add more Ansible playbook tasks

 # Steps

-This are the steps taken by the Ansible play and reasoning
+These are the steps taken by the Ansible playboon and reasoning

 ### Pre-reqs